URGENT AND EMERGENCY DENTIST IN MOBILE, AL

 TIPS TO HELP DEAL WITH A DENTAL EMERGENCY

-Check out the list of tips below to help you deal with a dental accident like a pro for yourself or friend.
+Check out the list of tips below to help you deal with a dental accident like a pro for yourself or a friend.

-1. Bleeding: One of the first things that may happen after a dental accident is excessive bleeding.
-When this happens, it can be beneficial to have a first aid kit that has a good amount of sterile gauze that can be used to gently add pressure to the wound to help stop the bleeding.
+- Bleeding: One of the first things that may happen after a dental accident is excessive bleeding.
+When this happens, it can be beneficial to have a first aid kit that has a good amount of sterile gauze that can be used to gently apply pressure to the wound to help stop the bleeding.
 If the bleeding is excessive and doesn’t stop after a substantial amount of pressure has been applied, be sure to visit the emergency room for treatment.

-2. Swelling: If you’ve been hit in the mouth/face, you may start to notice the area outside of your mouth or jaw will start to swell.
+- Swelling: If you’ve been hit in the mouth/face, you may start to notice that the area outside of your mouth or jaw will start to swell.
 The easiest way to take down the swelling on the affected area is by using a cold compress that should be gently pressed against the swollen area.
 The cold compress will not only aid in de-pressuring the swelling but also numb the area to ease some pain as well.
 Some swellings are a result of a tooth abscess and not related to soft tissue trauma.
 A dental abscess will require treatment and antibiotics.
 Consultation for appropriate treatment for a dental abscess or infection should not be delayed.

 IS MY DENTAL EMERGENCY IN NEED OF IMMEDIATE TREATMENT?